-- 20. The more detailed strategy on the non-treasury investments was included in the Investment strategy incorporated in the Capital Strategy report that was recommended by Audit Committee on 18 December 2019 to be approved by the Council.
+- 20. The more detailed strategy on the non-treasury investments was included in the Investment strategy incorporated in the Capital Strategy report that was recommended by Audit Committee on 1st December 2021 to be approved by the Council.
 That report includes detailed limits and indicators designed to demonstrate a prudent risk management approach. - 21.
 Revenue Budget Implications: Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue, offset by any investment income receivable.
 The net annual charge is known as financing costs; this is compared to the net revenue stream i.e. the amount funded from Council Tax, business rates and general government grants.
-The table below shows the proportion is small as the investment income earned largely balance out financing costs.
+The table below shows financing costs at zero as the investment income earned balances the MRP which is the Council's only financing cost.

-2018/19 actual 2019/20 forecast 2020/21 budget 2021/22 budget 2022/23 budget Financing costs (£m) 0.0 0.0 0.3 0.3 0.3 Proportion of net revenue stream 0% 0% 2% 3% 3%
+2020/21 actual 2021/22 forecast 2022/23 budget 2023/24 budget 2024/25 budget Financing costs (£m) 0.0 0.0 0.0 0.0 0.0 Proportion of net revenue stream 0% 0% 0% 0% 0%

 - 22. Sustainability of the capital programme and financing: Due to the long-term nature of capital expenditure and financing, the revenue budget implications of expenditure incurred in the next few years will extend for up to 40 years into the future.
 The Director of Corporate Resources is satisfied that the proposed capital programme is prudent, affordable and sustainable because the net budget demand on the Council and the risks in the programme have been reviewed and fall within the Council's tolerances. - 23.
-Knowledge and Skills: The Council employs professionally qualified and experienced staff in senior positions with responsibility for making capital expenditure, borrowing and investment decisions.
-For example, the Director of Corporate Resources and S151 Officer is a qualified accountant with over 25 years' experience and the Head of Property is a fellow of RICS with over 30 years' of experience in commercial property.
-The Council will also support more junior staff to study towards relevant professional qualifications.
-Where Council staff do not have the knowledge and skills required, use is made of external advisers that are specialists in their field.
-The Council currently employs Arlingclose Limited as treasury management advisers and for any significant property investment would use property consultants with specialist knowledge of the appropriate property sector.
+Knowledge and Skills: The Council employs professionally qualified and experienced staff to support capital expenditure, borrowing and investment decisions.
+The Director of Corporate Resources and S151 Officer is a qualified accountant with 30 years' experience and the Head of Property is a fellow of RICS with 35 years' of experience in commercial property.
+The Council will also support other staff training.
+The Council also employs Arlingclose Limited as treasury management adviser and for any other category of significant specialist investment would use consultants with knowledge of the relevant sector.